mwiencek/aclass/README.md

 # aclass

-A small wrapper over JavaScript's prototype system that eases the creation of classes.
+A small but powerful wrapper over JavaScript's prototype system that eases the creation of classes.
 AMD support is included.

 ```JavaScript
 var FourLeggedThing = aclass({